code-for-canada/start-dashboard/docs/development.md

 # StART Dashboard: Developer Docs

+Note: To find any pre-created credentials for this project, please see the "StART: Passwords" Google Doc.

 ## Auth0 Account

 All configuration mentioned will be added to your `.env` file in the project's root directory.